yochaigal/cairn/resources/frequently-asked-questions.md

 Expand for example
  </summary>

- _**Warden**: You've spent the better part of the morning cutting your way through the **Geunant Forest**, chopping past hanging vines and waist-high brambles.
+ **Warden**: _"You've spent the better part of the morning cutting your way through the **Geunant Forest**, chopping past hanging vines and waist-high brambles.
 It is very easy to get lost here among the surrounding underbrush.
 To make matters worse the Sun is completely obscured by the thick overhead branches."_

- _**Barry**: "Does my **Hunter** background help at all?"_
+ **Barry**: _"Does my **Hunter** background help at all?"_

- _**Warden:** "Yes, though you have to stop every few minutes to survey your surroundings; progress is slow-going as a result.
+ **Warden:** _"Yes, though you have to stop every few minutes to survey your surroundings; progress is slow-going as a result.
 You continue heading East towards your destination."_

- _**Warden:** "After a few hours you exit into a small clearing in the wood, perfect for a short break.
+ **Warden:** _"After a few hours you exit into a small clearing in the wood, perfect for a short break.
 On the other end of the clearing is a small, visible path heading East.
 The entrance to the path is blocked by a large flowering plant, sitting a solitary sunbeam; it drips a green ichor from open, blue pods."_"

- _**Esther**: "As an former **Herbalist**, do I recognize this plant?"_
+ **Esther**: _"As a former **Herbalist**, do I recognize this plant?"_

- _**Warden**: "Yes.
+ **Warden**: _"Yes.
 You also knows that it is probably overgrown on account of the sunbeam drenching it in natural light."_

-_**Esther**: "What do the colors tell me about the plant?
+**Esther**: _"What do the colors tell me about the plant?
 Is it poisonous?
 What about the green ichor?"_

-_**Warden**: "You observe all these things, and reckon that yes it is very likely poisonous, as the petals closely resemble that of Wolfsbane."_
+**Warden**: _"You observe all these things, and reckon that yes it is very likely poisonous, as the petals closely resemble that of Wolfsbane."_

- _**Barry**: "Alright, here's the plan: I'll climb up one of these trees above the plant and drape my blanket over the plant.
+ **Barry**: _"Alright, here's the plan: I'll climb up one of these trees above the plant and drape my blanket over the plant.
 Hopefully that'll make the pods close up!"_

- **How did the Warden decide what the PC should be allowed to know?**
- - First, they reasoned that **Esther's PC's** background (**Herbalist**) would give her _some_ information about the plant (e.g. that it was poisonous, and how much the light would impact it).
- - Then, they took into account the fact that this forest was known for rarely allowing light to penetrate the large leaves hanging overhead. **Esther's PC** would definitely know this was a major factor.

  **What if none of the PCs had any relevant experience or expertise?**
  - Had there been no PC with the **Herbalist** background, the Warden would likely have declared the PCs ignorant of the plant's properties, and (hopefully) the players would try to learn more by asking questions and experimentation.